provinzkraut/cologne_phonetics/README.rst

 - Generate a code by representing every letter from left to right with a digit, according to a conversion table
 - Remove double digits
-- Remove every occurence of '0', except as a leading digit
+- Remove every occurrence of '0', except as a leading digit

 The module itself is quite simple and consists only of the `encode`_ and `compare`_  functions and a simple command line interface.